Audience Research: Uncovering Opportunities for Community Progress

 This exploratory study delves into the complex challenge of member retention in museums.
 Our research reveals how museums currently approach retention, from enhancing member experiences to surveying preferences and provides a foundation for future retention strategies that resonate with both institutions and members alike.

-To contribute to a study or get access to lab insights, register your museum.
+To participate in a study or get early access to project insights, register your museum.

 Prioritization